Bonaveri sponsors Guo Pei Legend Exhibition in Melbourne

 Bonaveri Italy recently sponsored the Guo Pei Legend exhibition in Melbourne by providing Schläppi 2200 and Aloof mannequins for an installation inspired by the 18th-century Abbey of Saint Gall in Switzerland.

-Written by Ian Thompson | 01 February 2018
+Words by Ian Thompson | 01 February 2018

 Bonaveri is both sponsor and supplier to the Guo Pei Legend exhibition in Melbourne where a series of Aloof and 2200 mannequins were supplied with a deep black gloss finish.
 The mannequins form the Schläppi Collection are a favourite of Guo Pei’s and provide the elegant backdrop to an ornate and delicately detailed collection.